 In 2004, Mr. Ferraro was commissioned by Governor Kenny Guinn to serve a four-year term on the Nevada Judicial Discipline Commission.
 In 2007, he was chairman of the Nevada Judicial Discipline Commission until his resignation in 2010.

 Mr. Ferraro was inducted into Junior Achievement’s Northern Nevada Business Leaders Hall of Fame in 2008.

 In 2014, the Board of Regents of the Nevada System of Higher Education conferred upon Mr. Ferraro the citation of Distinguished Nevadan in recognition of his achievements contributing to the economic, cultural and social advancement of Nevada and its people.

 He is a member of the Executive Advisory Committee of the E.L.
 Wiegand Foundation, the Board of Advisers for the Reynolds School of Journalism at the University of Nevada, Reno, former Chairman of the Executive Committee of The Nature Conservancy, trustee emeritus of The University of Nevada Foundation, and formerly served as a director for First Independent Bank of Nevada.

 Mr. Ferraro and his wife Carolyn live in Reno, NV.
-Their oldest son lives and works in Washington D.C., their daughter attends Santa Clara University, and their youngest son attends high school in Reno.
+Their oldest son lives and works in Las Vegas, their daughter lives and works in San Francisco, and their youngest son attends Santa Clara University.